For starting greenhouse plants, Tricia enjoys starting with a variety of seeds. These seeds go in her outdoor flower and

 Edible and Ornamental Plants

 Many seeds from fruits, flowers, vegetables, herbs, and trees will grow in a greenhouse.
 Depending on the plant variety, it may need to leave the greenhouse when it is ready to face the natural elements in your growing zone.

 Plants require warmth, moisture, and humidity to live in a greenhouse.
 They will still call for adequate spacing; do not crowd.
 A tall ornamental plant, such as palm trees, will outgrow the height of the home greenhouse and puncture the roof.

 Cold Frame Box

 Three stages of transplanting:

-- Stage 2: Small plant seedlings are transferred to a cold frame for continued growth.
+- Transfer seedlings to a cold frame for continued growth.

-- Stage 3: Larger plants are transferred to flower or vegetable gardens for direct contact with nature.
+- Move larger plants to flower or vegetable gardens for direct contact with nature.